ibrafdj/Robotics-Path-Planning-Test/README.md

 # Possible Alternate Solutions

-Other than the A* algorithm, several preliminary tests are done using other algorithms that are potentially more efficient than the implemented A* algorithm.
-Keep in mind these test results are done using programs still in development and only serve to highlight potential alternative solutions for this program:
+Other than the A* algorithm, preliminary tests are done using the D* algorithms that are potentially more efficient than the implemented A* algorithm.

+**Disclaimer**: The test result is done using programs still in development and only serve to highlight potential alternative solutions:

 Result of testing using D* algorithm:

 | ![image](https://user-images.githubusercontent.com/72083779/118774368-f4c0dd80-b8af-11eb-9cf5-0dd9f139ea91.png)|
 |:--:|
 |*Figure 6: Test results of implementing the D* path-finding algorithm*|

+The above result was completed in 14.809 s.
+Notable issues with this result includes the path being too close to the obstacles, not giving enough room for the diameter of the robot.